Qihoo360/safe-rules/c-cpp-rules.md

 else {
     // Comment is the minimum requirement,
     // if here is unreachable logically,
-    // it's better to log or throw an exception
+    // it’s better to log or throw an exception
 }
 ```
 <br/>